Apple Prime Day deals: $850 MacBook Air, $350 iPad Mini, $199 AirPods and more

-Apple had a big day on Tuesday.
-There was the company's flagship event, which included the debut of the iPhone 12 lineup and the first ever iPhone Mini as well as the new HomePod Mini.
-But Apple products were also a major highlight of Prime Day, which officially kicked off on Tuesday and runs through Wednesday.
-So far, some of the best deals we've seen have been on the MacBook Air, the iPad Mini and an array of headphones selling at all-time low prices.
-And there could be more to come.
+Apple had a big day on Tuesday with the company's flagship event, which included the debut of the iPhone 12 lineup and the first ever iPhone Mini as well as the new HomePod Mini.
+But Apple products are also a major highlight of Prime Day, which ends Wednesday at precisely one minute before midnight PT.
+Some of the best deals we've seen have been on the MacBook Air, the iPad Mini and an array of headphones selling at all-time low prices.

 Read more: iPhone 12, 12 Pro and Pro Max with 5G, HomePod Mini and more: Apple's October announcements